 5 FREE TOOLS FOR CREATING AN ONLINE PORTFOLIO

 There are many free sites you can host a portfolio on.
 In this post, I would be listing 5 of them that I’m familiar with.
 I would write another extensive article based on the response to this post, so don’t forget to comment and share!

 This was the first site I used to host my portfolio.
-The sign up process and user interface is quite easy to navigate.
-You can also upload PDF samples of your work, if you haven’t been published.
+The signup process and user interface are quite easy to navigate.
+You can also upload PDF samples of your work if you haven’t been published.
 This is suitable for freelancers who specialise in written content, including social media managers.
 You can add content from Facebook, Instagram and Twitter.

 MuckRack was created to connect journalists to Magazines and PR companies.
 If you work mainly as a features writers this is a great platform for you.
 You can also get PR contact details to pitch to magazines.
 It also automatically gathers your work that has been published online.

 I haven’t used these for myself but I’ve viewed a couple of portfolios on it.
 This is ideal for designers and developers; UI/UX designers, product designers, Graphic Designers and co.

 Never underestimate the power of LinkedIn.
 LinkedIn is the online version of a job fair where you are in a huge space with recruiters and CEO’s and you have the chance to prove yourself to them.
 There is an option to include your published articles and projects.
 If you don’t have a LinkedIn account, after reading this post, create one immediately.

 I saved the best for last.
 I am a huge WordPress fan.
 I’ve been blogging with WordPress since 2016 and although I’ve tried other content management systems, WordPress is my number 1.